-Some children are born with a fiery independent streak in them.
-They let go of our hands when they’re barely 2, cut across the yard and earnestly reach for the nearest tree branch, eager to climb to the top of the world without our help.
+It can feel like some kids are just born independent.
+They let go of our hands when they’re barely two years old, they cut across the yard and earnestly reach for the nearest tree branch, eager to climb to the top of the world without our help.
 But plenty of other children have a difficult time separating from their parents, even for a few minutes.
-Even when they know their short-term fate involves playing with a $350 Barbie Dreamhouse so we can cook dinner without 100 disruptions.
+Even if all we’re asking of them is to play with their millions of toys so we can can cook dinner without 100 disruptions.

 For some, independent play is a learned skill — one that takes time and the help of a patient parent to acquire.